trufnetwork/node/docs/node-operator-guide.md

 # Node Operator Guide

-This guide will walk you through the process of setting up and running a TRUF.NETWORK (TN) node.
-By following these steps, you'll be able to deploy a node, optionally become a validator, and contribute to the TN.
+This guide will walk you through the process of manually setting up and running a TRUF.NETWORK (TN) node.
+This is the advanced setup option that provides full control over your node configuration.

+> **Looking for easier setup?** Consider our [AMI Deployment Guide](./ami-deployment-guide.md) for a 5-10 minute setup process, or check [all deployment options](./deployment-options.md) to choose the best method for your needs.

-This guide provides instructions for both Debian-based Linux (e.g., Ubuntu) and macOS.
+This guide provides detailed instructions for both Debian-based Linux (e.g., Ubuntu) and macOS.
 Please follow the steps corresponding to your operating system.

 ## Prerequisites